Maya Arad: Biography

 Maya Arad was born in Rishon LeZion in Israel in 1971 and grew up in a kibbutz, Nahal-Oz.
 At age 11 she returned to her city of birth.
 Like most Israelis, she served in the Israeli Defense Forces, namely in the Education Corps, where she met her future husband, Reviel Netz, a poet and noted Israeli scholar of the history of pre-modern mathematics, who is currently a professor of Classics and of Philosophy at Stanford University.
 The couple has two daughters.

-Arad earned a B.A. in Classics and Linguistics from Tel-Aviv University and a Ph.D. in linguistics from University of London.
+Arad earned a B.A. in Classics and Linguistics from Tel Aviv University and a Ph.D. in linguistics from University of London.
 She taught at Harvard University, the University of Geneva in Switzerland, and in the theater department at Stanford University.
 She is a writer-in-residence at the Taube Center for Jewish Studies at Stanford.

 Books

-Her first novel, Another Place, a Foreign City (Xargol, 2003), written in verse on the model of Eugene Onegin, became a best-seller in Israel and was adapted as a musical play by the Cameri Theater.
+Her first novel, Another Place, a Foreign City (Xargol, 2003), written in verse on the model of Eugene Onegin, became a bestseller in Israel and was adapted as a musical play by the Cameri Theater.

 In 2005, she published an academic book, Roots and Patterns: Hebrew Morpho-Syntax, a study of the regularity of the Hebrew verb system.
 The same year she published The Righteous Forsaken, a play in verse, a reimagining of Griboedov’s "Woe from Wit."